-We actively traded our Agency RMBS portfolio during the quarter in order to capitalize on sector rotation opportunities.
-Our portfolio turnover for the quarter was 21% (as measured by sales and excluding paydowns), and we had net realized losses of \$(2.5) million, excluding hedges.
-Our portfolio selection continues to be informed by mortgage industry trends-including significant enhancements in technology that are helping streamline the origination process -and we note that refinancing capacity remains high, with employment in the mortgage industry near a post-financial crisis high.
+In addition to deploying the proceeds from our follow-on equity offering, we actively traded our Agency RMBS portfolio during the quarter in order to capitalize on sector rotation opportunities.
+Our portfolio turnover for the quarter was 50% (as measured by sales and excluding paydowns).
+Our portfolio selection continues to be informed by mortgage industry trends-including significant enhancements in technology that are helping streamline the origination process-and we note that refinancing capacity remains high, with employment in the mortgage industry near a post-financial crisis high.